kevinmuscara/verkada/docs/getting-started.md

 verkada.setAPIKey('new_key_value');
 ```

 Now you're ready to start using the wrapper client!
-Check out the list of functions currently available by navigation through the various sections.
+Check out the list of functions currently available by navigating through the various sections.